bockyanggoh/kafka-workshop/docker-scripts/1-zookeeper/README.md

 2. After deciphering that, it will try to run your docker-compose detached and show you the logs of the docker-compose.
 This means it's safe to exit out of the logs without taking down the compose instances.

-[Zookeeper Config](server1.yml) is your configuration of zookeeper To view the full list of possible zookeeper configs: Refer to [this]: https://zookeeper.apache.org/doc/r3.3.3/zookeeperAdmin.html#sc_configuration
+[Zookeeper Config](server1.yml) is your configuration of zookeeper To view the full list of possible zookeeper configs: Refer to [this](https://zookeeper.apache.org/doc/r3.3.3/zookeeperAdmin.html#sc_configuration).

 ### *Important Note*